jaclu/tmux-conf/README.md

 $TMUX_BIN, this way it inherits what tmux bin to use (in this case tmate) from the environment.

+Even with that fix, sometimes they simply dont work under tmate, even if they are suposed to be 2.4 compatible, so it is a bit hit-and-miss.

 All that is needed to make the plugin usable without tmux-conf, is to add this code snippet in the common script used to set up the environment, often called `scripts/helpers.sh`, so that $TMUX_BIN is set in case